-CPSA works together with physicians across Alberta to provide patients with excellent care.
+CPSA works together with physicians and physician assistants across Alberta to provide patients with excellent care.

 CPSA programs for physicians